Nancy Nevinson: Career

-Family
+Personal life

-Nevinson married Commander William Hoyes-Cock (1905-1973), whom she met while touring with the Entertainments National Service Association (ENSA) during WW2.
-They had three children: Nigel Nevinson, Jennifer (Gennie) Nevinson, and Hugh Hoyes-Cock.
+Nevinson married Commander William Hoyes-Cock (1905–1973), whom she met while touring with the Entertainments National Service Association (ENSA) during WW2.
+They had three children: Nigel Nevinson, Gennie Nevinson, and Hugh Hoyes-Cock.
 Nigel and Gennie are both actors.

 Retirement

 In 2001, she moved to Wokingham, to a retirement home funded by the Cinema and Television Benevolent Fund especially for film and television personalities.
 Nevinson died there on 25 January 2012, aged 93.